 The operation of FLAMES requires the observer to have his/her own targets coordinate list, with a relative astrometric accuracy better than 0.3 arcsec, when preparing their Phase 2.
 Bad astrometry will translate into large losses at the fibre entrance and therefore in poor performance of the instrument.
 The minimum object separation is 11 arcsec.
 The Fibre Positioner is able to place the fibres with an accuracy better than 0.1 arcsec.
 During Phase 2 it is necessary to run dedicated software (FPOSS) that assigns the fibres to the selected objects.
 Considerations regarding the relevant astrometric effects induced by the atmosphere can be found in the FLAMES User Manual.
 Ideally the VLT guide star chosen should have R-band magnitude between 9 and 11 and should always be in the same coordinate system as the main targets.

 All required standard FLAMES calibrations are acquired by the observatory staff during daytime.
 No nighttime calibrations are foreseen except for screen flatfields (so-called attached flatfields) if additional flatfielding accuracy is required.
-For ARGUS mode, screen flatfields are taken for service mode programmes in twilight together with a spectrophotometric standard star with no cost to the user.
+For IFU and ARGUS modes, screen flatfields are taken for service mode programmes, ideally in twilight, together with a spectrophotometric standard star with no cost to the user.